rjwthree/TIMSS_PIRLS/README.md

 # Sex Differences in TIMSS 2015 Math
-These are the most recently released data on math exams from the quadrennial Trends in International Mathematics and Science Study (TIMSS) of 4th and 8th grade students.
+These are the most recently released data on 4th and 8th grade math exams from the Trends in International Mathematics and Science Study (TIMSS).
+It is administered quadrennially by the International Association for the Evaluation of Educational Achievement (IEA), which also administers the Progress in International Reading Literacy Study (PIRLS).

 The script proceeds as follows: